-- Provide high quality curriculum and instruction in a supportive and effective learning environment to enable children to meet the challenging state academic achievement standards. - Regularly communicate with parents and guardians on their child's progress. - Make school a friendly place for parents to meet and talk. - Set firm and fair safety/discipline policies that foster respect and dignity for all individuals. - Provide a safe, positive, and healthy learning environment for your child. - Demonstrate professional behavior and positive attitude. - Provide opportunities for books to be checked out of the library.
+- 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment to enable children to meet the challenging state academic achievement standards. - 2.
+Regularly communicate with parents on their child's progress. - 3.
+Demonstrate professional behavior and positive attitude.